 Community Corner

-Alameda Sees Slight Drop In Homelessness, PIT Reveals
+Alameda Sees Sharp Drop In Homelessness, PIT Reveals

-ALAMEDA, CA — The number of homeless people living in Alameda has dropped over the last year, following a similar trend across the county.
+ALAMEDA, CA — The number of homeless people living in Alameda has dropped significantly over the last two years following a similar trend across the county.

 Alameda's homeless population makes up 3% of the total homeless population across the county, which saw a 13% drop in overall homelessness this year.